cartesi/rollups-contracts/onchain/rollups/.changeset/gorgeous-onions-count.md

 ---

 Removed `HistoryFactory` and `IHistoryFactory`.
-These contracts is no longer be necessary for the new `Authority` contract.
+These contracts will no longer be necessary, given the refactor in the `Authority` contract.